wavexx/connman-notify/README.rst

 Dependencies
 ------------

-The following software is currently required for `facedetect`:
+The following software is currently required for `connman-notify`:

 - Python
 - Pynotify (``python-notify``)